koproductions-code/ha-groheblue/README.md

 This is a HomeAssistant integration to interact with Grohe Blue Home devices.
 It is fairly new but functional.
 If you encounter any bugs, feel free to create an issue.

 ## Disclaimer
 I am not affiliated with Grohe or the Grohe app in any way.
 The integration is based on the python-package called "groheblue", which is based on the undocumented Grohe-API.
 If Grohe decides to change the API in any way, this could break the integration.
+Even tough I tested this integration with my device for several weeks without any malfunction, I am not liable for any potential issues, malfunctions, or damages arising from using this integration.
+Use at your own risk!

 ## Usage
 1. Open the HACS panel in your Home Assistant frontend.